-Joel Sokol is a professor in the Stewart School of Industrial and Systems Engineering and Director of Georgia Tech's interdisciplinary Master of Science in Analytics degree (on-campus and online).
+Joel Sokol is a Professor in the H. Milton Stewart School of Industrial and Systems Engineering at Georgia Tech.
+He is also Director of the interdisciplinary Master of Science in Analytics degree (on-campus and online).

 His primary research interests are in sports analytics and applied operations research.
 He has worked with teams or leagues in all three of the major American sports.
 Dr. Sokol's LRMC method for predictive modeling of the NCAA basketball tournament is an industry leader, and his non-sports research has won the EURO Management Science Strategic Innovation Prize and been a finalist for the Cozzarelli Prize.